Amphisbaena: Appearance

-In media
+In literature and other media

+In Parmenides's poem there seems to be an allusion to the amphisbaena.
+Mortals are said to "stray two-headed, for perplexity in their own breasts directs their mind astray".

+In Dante's Inferno, the amphisbaena is listed as one of the types of reptiles that torment thieves in the seventh bolgia.

 In John Milton's Paradise Lost, after the Fall and the return of Satan to Hell, some of the fallen angelic host are transformed into the amphisbaena, to represent the animal by which the Fall was caused, i.e. a snake.

 Amphisbaena appears in some editions of the tabletop roleplaying game Dungeons & Dragons.

+The Vanterviper is a creature in the film Gallavants, that fits the description of an amphisbeana.

 Amphisbaena has appeared in several video games as an enemy or boss monster, including La-Mulana and Bravely Second: End Layer.
 A creature called Amphisbaena appears in the games Castlevania: Symphony of the Night and Portrait of Ruin but bears little resemblance to other renditions of the creature, appearing as an eyeless 4-legged reptile with the upper body of a human woman sprouting from its long tail instead of a double-headed serpent.

-In the 1984 animated film Gallavants, an amphisbaena (called a 'Vanterviper' in the film) appears as a minor antagonist.
-The two heads, a red one named Edil and a blue one called Fice, frequently disagree and argue, and sing a song about their miserable plight.

 The amphisbaena is mentioned in The Last Wish, from The Witcher series by Andrzej Sapkowski, while protagonist Geralt of Rivia recalls past events.
 The amphisbaena was endangering the region of Kovir until the beast was slain by Geralt's hand.

 Amphisbaena is referenced in RWBY, an animated web series created by Monty Oum, in the form of an evil creature called Grimm.
 Of the different Grimm, the amphisbaena appears to be the King Taijitu, a two-headed snake or serpent.
 The king's name references the taijitu, a symbol or diagram in Chinese philosophy representing Taiji in both its monist and dualist aspects.
 The Grimm's coloration visually symbolizes the taijitu, with one head and body section black and the opposite side white.

-The amphisbaena appears in the Rise of the Teenage Mutant Ninja Turtles episode "Battle Nexus: New York."
+The amphisbaena appears in the Rise of the Teenage Mutant Ninja Turtles episode "Battle Nexus: New York".
 This version is one of the known champions of the Battle Nexus.
 Big Mama had Michelangelo and Meat Sweats compete to feed each of its heads in order to satisfy the amphisbaena.
 They managed to work together to pull it off.

 Brandon Sanderson's novel Skyward has a character whose name is Arturo Mendez.
 His call sign is amphisbaena.

+Beyblade has a character named Enrique whose bit beast (ancient spirits contained within spinning tops) is named Amphilyon.
+It takes the form of a medieval amphisbaena with bat wings.